Chenda001/attachee/README.md

 ---

 ## 📂1.
 Project Setup

-so i started by by setting up my project by by the name user-mgmt and create an app and named it account. to ensure that django recognises the app, i added it in the installed apps in the user-mgmt/setting.py.
+I started by by setting up my project by by the name user-mgmt and create an app and named it account. to ensure that django recognises the app, i added it in the installed apps in the user-mgmt/setting.py.